-A well planned and executed tour is fun for everyone, but it takes some effort on the part of the tour leader to make it a reality.
+A well planned and executed off road tour is fun for everyone, but it takes some effort on the part of the tour leaders/hosts to make it a reality.
 Word spreads fast when participants have just enjoyed a fun-filled tour to an exciting destination or great restaurant and that leads to increased participation on subsequent tours.
 The opposite is also true when things don't go well, so plan up front for success and happy touring!